MazamaScience/AQ-SPEC-documentation/Software_Design_Document.md

 ---
 # Software Design Document

-**_Updated 2019-10-30_**
+**_Updated 2020-11-10_**

-This document describes the overall design and maintenance of a web accessible archive of data from SCAQMD-maintained Purple Air sensors as well as the design and deployment of an [R Shiny application](https://shiny.rstudio.com) providing web accessible products and user interfaces appropriate for dissemination to the public.
+This document describes the overall design and maintenance of a web accessible archive of data from SCAQMD-maintained PurpleAir sensors as well as the design and deployment of an [R Shiny application](https://shiny.rstudio.com) providing web accessible products and user interfaces appropriate for dissemination to the public.